Making Peace with Time Before It Slips Away

 Time feels… unhinged.
 There’s no peace in that.

-The more I try to chase it—or hold onto it—the more it slips through my fingers.
+The more I try to chase it—or wrangle it—the more it slips through my fingers.

 Time.
 It wasn’t always like this.
 The obsession crept in with the onset of middle-age markers: My only son leaving home to join the Navy (empty nester syndrome is real!); turning sixty; my parents becoming elderly while I wasn’t paying attention.